nervosnetwork/muta/docs/graphql_api.md

 <td valign="top"><a href="#hash">Hash</a>!</td>
 <td>

-The merkle proof of the previous epoch
+The merkle proof of the previous block

 </td>
 </tr>